 About our Common Courses

-With all other Classics and Ancient Civilizations specialisations, the ResMA specialisation Classics shares two compulsory Common Courses.
-These courses are geared towards connecting the various disciplines and cross-fertilising work in your own specialisation.
-Students of all specialisations examine cultural phenomena that transcend their own discipline and engage in discussions with fellows from neighbouring fields.
-Since classes in the research master level always follow recent trends in research, specific topics presented in the Common Courses may change every year.
+The Research Master Classics shares two Common Courses with Assyriology, Egyptology and Hebrew and Aramaic Studies (the other Classics and Ancient Civilizations specializations).
+These courses are geared towards connecting the various disciplines and cross-fertilizing work in your own specialization.
+Students are invited to examine cultural phenomena that transcend their own discipline and engage in discussions with fellows from neighbouring fields.
+Since classes in the Research Master level always follow recent trends in research, specific topics presented in the Common Courses may change every year.

 Tutorial and Elective

 Next to the Common Courses, you will follow a tutorial which serves as a first step in the planning of your thesis.
-Additionally, you take another elective course within your specialisation area.
+Additionally, you take another elective course within your specialization area.

 Thesis and Thesis Seminar